fajardgb/jsPsych-FreemanLab/README.md

 - **Example 2**: when rating images, make it loop through a list/array of images/image_names - don’t make it so you have to call an image every time.
 - **Example 3**: When you say “this experiment takes {XXX} minutes to complete” in the instructions page, make sure that XXX is a variable in config.

-As with any good psychology experiment, **randomization** is a must.
+As with any good psychology experiment, **randomization** is usually a must.
 Make sure there is an easy way to randomize your experiments, whether that be through jsPsych or creating a function that randomizes an array of image names.

 There are many great ready-to-go scripts and examples available [online](https://github.com/jspsych/jsPsych/tree/main/examples).
 Feel free to use them - there is no need to start everything from scratch!